Stanchest/Testing/README.md

 Hiyo
-Does Github just take a bit to update or am I goofed?
+Does Github just take a bit to update or did I make a mistake?
 Testing pull feature on command line